They'd never voted Conservative. Why these left-leaning strongholds shook British politics.

 In Bolsover, one of the least well-educated, least ethnically diverse constituencies in the country, some people say they feel forgotten by politicians in London.
 They are confused, frustrated and angry, some say, at why, after three years of debate and delay, Brexit still hasn't been delivered.

-To them, the simple Conservative campaign promise to "get Brexit done" appealed.
+To them, the simple Conservative campaign promise to "get Brexit done" was appealing.

 "I think most people here voted for Brexit rather than for the local candidate," said Chris Christopher, 34, who runs a fruit and vegetable shop on the town's main street.
 "It's still going to be a massive shock around here because we've been Labour for so long."